2004 United States Senate elections: Alaska

 Incumbent Republican Lisa Murkowski of Anchorage, sought election to her first full term after being appointed to serve out the rest of her father's unexpired term when he resigned in December 2002 to become Governor of Alaska.
 Her main challenger was Democratic former Governor Tony Knowles, her father's predecessor as governor.
 Murkowski won by a slight margin.

 Although Alaska is heavily Republican, popular opinion had swung against the Murkowski family because of a tax increase passed by Governor Frank Murkowski, Lisa Murkowski's father.
-In addition, many voters disapproved of apparent nepotism in the appointment of Lisa Murkowski to the Senate.
+In addition, multiple voters disapproved of apparent nepotism in the appointment of Lisa Murkowski to the Senate.
 Knowles, who as mentioned above preceded Frank Murkowski as governor, had enlisted extensive out-of-state support for his bid to take over Lisa Murkowski's Senate seat.
 However, veteran Republican Senator Ted Stevens taped advertisements warning Alaskans that electing a Democrat could result in less federal dollars for Alaska.

-Lisa Murkowski had very low approval ratings as senator due to her father, Frank Murkowski, who at the time was the Governor of Alaska with extremely low approval ratings himself.
+Lisa Murkowski had low approval ratings as senator due to her father, Frank Murkowski, who at the time was the Governor of Alaska with extremely low approval ratings himself.
 Former Governor Tony Knowles ran against Murkowski.
 He ran as a Democrat who supported drilling in ANWR, in contrast to most Democrats.
 Ted Stevens tried to "rescue" her campaign and help her maintain her seat.

 Arizona

 Incumbent Republican John McCain won re-election to a fourth term with his largest victory over Democratic teacher Stuart Starky.

-Since 1998, McCain challenged Texas Governor George W. Bush in the Presidential primary and despite winning the New Hampshire primary, he lost the nomination.
+Since 1998, McCain challenged Texas Governor George W. Bush in the presidential primary and despite winning the New Hampshire primary, he lost the nomination.
 Solidifying his image as a maverick, he voted against the Bush tax cuts.
 He supported limits on stem cell research.
 He had a lopsided favorable ratings of 39% to 9% unfavorable in the most recent The New York Times/CBS News poll.

 Stuart Starky, an eighth-grade teacher in South Phoenix, was widely known as a long-shot challenger.
 Starky stated that "I truly believe he's going to run for president again."
 Starky was called by The Arizona Republic a "sacrificial lamb" put on ballot because there were no chances to beat McCain.
 During his campaign, he debated McCain twice, once in Tucson and once in Flagstaff.
 He was also featured on the cover of Teacher Magazine, dubbed the "Unsinkable Stu Starky."
 Starky was defeated in a landslide.
 But, despite the relatively low percentage, he gained the highest vote per dollar amount in the country, spending only about $15,000 for his campaign (Starky's campaign may have been aided by John Kerry running for president).